bosim/FedoraPrime/README.md

 sudo fedora-prime-select intel
 ```

 Now all you have to do is logout and then login back and you should be using a desired graphic card.
-You can verify it by running `glxinfo | 'OpenGL renderer string'` for example.
+You can verify it by running `glxinfo | grep 'OpenGL renderer string'` for example.

 ## Known bugs